nstarke/nstarke.github.io/_posts/2020-11-26-onn-laptop-bios-exploration.md

 ## Save & Exit Menu

 The Save & Exit Menu presents the user with options to save BIOS configuration settings as well as to override the boot settings

+# Update 10/13/2021

+[@RockerFernando](https://twitter.com/RockerFernando) reached out to me with some additional details.
+Apparently there are Gateway-branded laptops that have the same BIOS as the ONN-branded laptop.
+Like me, he had bricked his laptop by setting the same BIOS option.
+I was pretty sure that by resetting the NVRAM we could restore our laptops to a usable state, and [@RockerFernando](https://twitter.com/RockerFernando) went and figured out how to do this.
+If you open the chassis and disconnect the battery, or simply wait a few months until the battery is totally dead, and then hold down the power button for about a minute, you should be able to reset NVRAM thus clearing the faulty configuration value.
+Thanks [@RockerFernando](https://twitter.com/RockerFernando) for the tip!